LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 "quoted_poem".
 It removes the trailing slash at the end and then displays the variable "quoted_poem" in quotes. ::

+   local(poem) = '\
+   An old silent pond...
+   A frog jumps into the pond,
+   Splash!
+Silence again.'

    local(quoted_poem) = ''
    #poem->forEachLineBreak => {
        #quoted_poem->append(#1 + '/')